Dolores Huerta: Democratic politics

-Huerta is an honorary co-chair of the Democratic Socialists of America.
+Huerta was an honorary co-chair of the Democratic Socialists of America, prior to the position's abolition in 2017.
 During the 1968 Democratic Party presidential primaries, Huerta and the UFW campaigned on behalf of liberal Democrat Robert F. Kennedy.
 As part of her union responsibilities, she attended Kennedy's primary victory speech on June 5, 1968, where he was assassinated.
 In a later interview, she called Kennedy's assassination "the death of our future".
 She served as a co-chair for South Dakota Senator George McGovern's California delegation at the 1972 Democratic National Convention (DNC) alongside politicians Willie Brown and John Burton.
 She also worked on Al Gore's 2000 presidential campaign.
 She endorsed former Vermont Governor Howard Dean during the 2004 Democratic primaries.
 During the 2008 Democratic primaries, she campaigned for Hillary Clinton and served as a delegate for her at the DNC.